hendrikmolder/molder2/src/content/pages/music.md

 ## Practicing

-I'm currently playing in Whitworth Hall, University of Manchester, and outside the academic terms at the Estonian Academy of Music and Theatre.
+While I'm in Manchester, I practice and play at the Whitworth Hall at The University of Manchester, and outside the academic terms at the Estonian Academy of Music and Theatre.

 ![Whitworth Hall, The University of Manchester (Photo: HM)](https://ucarecdn.com/fd8e96b7-05f0-497d-89e9-841f3486d8b8/-/crop/1080x1180/0,178/-/preview/)